LoRaMesher/LoRaMesher/README.md

 //After initializing you need to start the radio with radio.start();

-//You can pause and reanude at any moment with radio.standby();
+//You can pause and resume at any moment with radio.standby();
 //And then
 radio.start();
 ```

-We can see that, when starting a new instance of LoRaMesher, we need to pass through a function.

 ### Received packets function